 - 1/4 teaspoon salt

-- 3. Add the flour mixture in 3 additions, alternating with the sourcream in 2 additions, beating until just combined; scrape down the sides of the bowl as needed.
-Increase the speed to medium-high and beat just until no traces of flour remain, about 30 seconds; do not overbeat.
+Add the flour mixture in 3 additions, alternating with the sourcream in 2 additions, mixing until just combined; scrape down the sides of the bowl as needed.
+Whisk until no traces of flour remain, about 30 seconds; do not overmix.

-- 4. Divide the batter evenly among the prepared muffin cups, filling each about three-fourths full.
-Bake for five minutes, then lower the temperature to 350F.
-Bake for an additional 13-15 minutes until the cupcakes are lightly golden on top and a toothpick inserted into the center of a cupcake comes out clean.
+Divide the batter evenly among the prepared muffin cups, filling each about three-fourths full.
+18-20 minutes until the cupcakes are lightly golden on top and a toothpick inserted into the center of a cupcake comes out clean.
 Transfer the pan to a wire rack and let cool for 5 minutes.
 Then transfer the cupcakes to the rack and let cool completely, about 1 hour.

 For the buttercream frosting